holographxyz/holograph/README.md

 ## Documentation

-Check out our [documentation](https://docs.holograph.xyz/developer/sdk/quickstart-setup) site for more details on how to use Holograph SDK.
+Check out [Holograph Docs](https://docs.holograph.xyz/developer/sdk/quickstart-setup) for more details on how to use Holograph SDK.

 ## Installation

-To use Holograph SDK, all you need to do is install the `@holographxyz/sdk` package and its peer dependencies:
+To use Holograph SDK, install the `@holographxyz/sdk` package and its peer dependencies:

 ```sh
 # with pnpm